shaunduncan/smokesignal/README.md

 the `once` method if all you need is for a callback to respond at most once.

-If you no longer wish for a callback to respond to any signals, you can use either `disconnect_from` if you intend on removing specific signals or `disconnect` if you intend to remove all of them:
+If you no longer wish for a callback to respond to any signals, you can use either `disconnect_from`, if you intend on removing specific signals, or `disconnect` if you intend to remove all of them:

     import smokesignal

+    # my_callback will no longer respond to signals
     smokesignal.disconnect(my_callback)

+    # my_callback will no longer respond to 'foo', but may repond to others
-    smokesignal.disconnect_from(my_callback, 'foo)
+    smokesignal.disconnect_from(my_callback, 'foo')

-Other batteries that some with `smokesignal.py` include:
+Other batteries included:

-    # Remove all callbacks for a signal
+    # Remove all callbacks responding to a specific signal
     smokesignal.clear('foo')

-    # Remove all callbacks for all signals
+    # Remove all callbacks responding to all signals
     smokesignal.clear_all()

     # Get a tuple of all signals a callback responds to